An introduction to the categorical p-adic Langlands program: Moduli stacks of (ϕ,Γ) -modules: the Banach case

 We have our fixed finite extension $F/\Qp$, and we work with coefficient rings which are $\cO$-algebras, where $\cO=\cO_L$ is sufficiently large.
 We let $\cX_{d}$ denote the moduli stack of projective \'etale $(\varphi,\Gamma)$-modules over~$F$ of rank~$d$, in the sense of \cite[Defn.\ 3.2.1]{emertongeepicture}.

 \begin{rem} There are several different possible descriptions of the objects that are parameterized by~$\cX_d$.
 For example, one can consider them as ~$(\varphi,\Gamma)$-modules with respect to either the full cyclotomic extension of~$\Gal_F$, or its~$\Zp$ subextension; but it is also sometimes helpful to think of them as \'etale $(\Gal_F,\varphi)$-modules over~$W(\C^\flat)$, in the sense of~\cite[Defn.\ 2.7.3]{emertongeepicture}.
-More generally it would probably be helpful to give a description in terms of prismatic $F$-crystals following~\cite{bhatt2021prismatic, wu2021galois, du2021prismatic}. \end{rem}
+It can also be described in terms of (prismatic) Laurent $F$-crystals, see~\cite{min2024classicalityderivedemertongeestack}. \end{rem}

 By its very definition (and by Fontaine's theory of $(\varphi,\Gamma)$-modules \cite{MR1106901}), the groupoid of $\Fpbar$-points of~$\cX_d$, which coincides with the groupoid of $\Fpbar$-points of the underlying reduced substack $\cX_{d,\red}$, is naturally equivalent to the groupoid of continuous representations $\rhobar:\Gal_F\to\GL_d(\Fpbar)$.
 More generally, if $A$ is any finite $\cO$-algebra, then the groupoid $\cX_d(A)$ is canonically equivalent to the groupoid of continuous representations $\Gal_F \to \GL_d(A)$.
-It follows easily that universal Galois lifting rings are versal rings to~$\cX_d$ at finite type points; so we can think of~$\cX_d$ as an algebraization of Mazur's Galois deformation rings.
+It follows easily that universal Galois lifting rings are versal rings to~$\cX_d$ at finite type points (that is to say, at $\Fpbar$-points; note that these automatically admit representatives over finite extensions of~$\Fp$), and so we can think of~$\cX_d$ as an algebraization of Mazur's Galois deformation rings.

 \begin{rem} If $A$ is not a finite $\cO$-algebra (e.g.\ if $A=k[X]$), then there is typically no Galois representation corresponding to an object of~$\cX_d(A)$.
 There is a maximal substack~$\cX_d^{\Gal}$ of~$\cX_d$ over which the universal $(\varphi,\Gamma)$-modules comes from a $\Gal_F$-representation; this stack was originally constructed and studied by Wang-Erickson \cite{MR3831282}.